rourabpaul1986/rlwe/README.md

    Copyright (c) 2022, Rourab Paul.
 All rights reserved.

-   The initial developer of this source code is Sujoy Sinha Roy, KU Leuven.
+   The initial developer of this source code is Rourab Paul.
 Contact rourabpaul@gmail.com be for comments & questions.